-D. Faculty Informal Grievance Procedure
+Faculty Informal Grievance Procedure

-- (1) The University administration encourages faculty whenever possible to use the informal approach to resolving complaints and grievances.
+- (1) The University administration encourages faculty, both officers of instruction and officers of administration, whenever possible to use the informal approach to resolving complaints and grievances.
 However, the decision of whether or not to use informal procedures is solely that of the grievant.
 There is no requirement that informal procedures be attempted or exhausted as a prerequisite to invocation of formal procedures nor is there any need to elect between informal or formal procedures other than the need to timely file the formal procedure.
 If the grievant intends to pursue informal procedures the informal mode best suited to the nature of the complaint should be selected.
-Responsibility for initiating grievance resolution shall be with the grievant. - (2) If the grievant wishes to invoke the formal process, the grievant must do so within the time limits set forth in Section A(5), regardless of whether informal resolution is attempted or achieved.
+Responsibility for initiating grievance resolution shall be with the grievant. - (2) If the grievant wishes to invoke the formal process, the grievant must do so within the time limits set forth in OAR 571-003-0000(5), regardless of whether informal resolution is attempted or achieved.
 The days used in the informal process shall count in the computation of the applicable time limit within which formal grievances shall be filed.
-The appropriate Vice President may waive the timely filing requirement at the request of the grievant if the grievant is currently pursuing resolution under this informal procedure and it appears that additional time (without a concurrent formal proceeding) would be beneficial.
-Such waiver shall be in writing and must issue before the applicable time limit has run. - (3) Generally, informal grievances are handled through discussion.
-Although not required: - (a) Brief, dated and signed statements may be prepared by the parties to facilitate discussion; - (b) A dated, written statement of resolution may be signed by the parties; - (e) Separate, dated, written statements summarizing the unreconciled differences, respondent's position and/or unaccepted counter proposal may be signed for entry into the record of the formal grievance procedure. - (4) Possible informal approaches include:
+The appropriate Vice-President may waive the timely filing requirement at the request of the grievant if the grievant is currently pursuing resolution under this informal procedure and it appears that additional time (without a concurrent formal proceeding) would be beneficial.
+Such waiver shall be in writing and must issue before the applicable time limit has run.